omeerkorkmazz/SCHC-App/README.md

 ## Built With

-* [NET Framework](https://dotnet.microsoft.com/) - NET framwork has been used to develop the system.
+* [NET Framework](https://dotnet.microsoft.com/) - NET framework has been used to develop the system.

 ## Authors